Archana-Vellanki/leetcode/README.md

 # LeetCode Problem Solutions

+# 🚀 Welcome to My LeetCode Solutions Repository!

-Welcome to my LeetCode problem solutions repository!
-Here, you'll find my solutions to various LeetCode problems organized by category.
+Welcome to my LeetCode problem solutions repository! 👋
+Here, you'll find organized and well-commented solutions to various **LeetCode** problems, grouped by category.

+---

-## Introduction
+## 📘 Introduction

-    This repository contains my solutions to LeetCode problems.
-Each problem solution is organized into specific categories such as Dynamic Programming, Strings, Arrays, Heaps, etc.
+This repository is my personal collection of solutions to LeetCode problems.
+Each solution is categorized into topics like:

+- 🧠 **Dynamic Programming**
+- 🔤 **Strings**
+- 🔢 **Arrays**
+- 🛠️ **Heaps**
+- 🧮 **Math**
+- 🧭 **Greedy Algorithms**
+- ...and many more!

+I hope these solutions serve as a helpful resource on your journey. 😊

+---

+## ✅ Progress

+**Number of problems solved till now:** `152` 🎯

+---

-    Feel free to explore the solutions, and I hope you find them helpful in your learning journey!
-Number of problems solved till now: 152
+Feel free to ⭐ star the repository if you find it helpful.
+Happy coding! 💻✨
 ### **Two pointers Technique**
   - `283.
 Move Zeroes.java`
   - `141.
 Linked List Cycle.py`